-Butternut Squash Pizza with Kale is healthy, cheesy, and satisfying!
+Butternut Squash Pizza with Kale is a healthy, cheesy, and satisfying vegetarian pizza topping!

 We’re cruising right past autumn and stopping at winter.
 But that doesn’t mean we can’t still enjoy our favorite autumn flavors.
 Butternut squash and kale are like peas and carrots, but more modern, sophisticated, and probably full of magical nutrients that make them healthier together than they would be on their own.